 So what does 2018 have in store for Emma Jane Explores?

+My 2018 travel plans actually kick off at home.
 I’ll spend most of January at home in Sydney, soaking up the Australian summer at various beaches.

 Towards the end of January I’ll be off to wintery London for a very short visit.